 Studying without barriers

-One of our goals is to support the students with special education needs (SEN) in according to achieve their own academic goals.
+Our mission is to support students with special education needs (SEN) in a setting that values their abilities above their limitations by:

 Accessibility and Disability Policy + Attachment

 A key objective of the Policy is to develop an easily accessible glossary and framework that will assist our university in achieving the goals.
 Furthermore it is benefit for all citizens of Corvinus University.

 It presents new ways of thinking about accessibility and disability.
 This policy emphasizes that everyone needs an accessible environment.
 For example we can all relate to parents pushing strollers or to elderly companions who have difficulty moving.
 It shows, that accessibility is not merely a technical internal matter of a special group, but a community-building initiative.
 It is universally recognized that an accessible and usable environment creates accessibility by providing access to a range of opportunities, where no one is excluded.

 As a result, the policy is directed toward the universal ideals of acceptance and openness in both principle and in practice.